Wolf

 Wolf records in the neighboring canton of Graubünden are published on the website of the Office for Hunting and Fishing and can be accessed via the following link:

-Category C3 evidence is unverified findings of cracks, tracks and droppings, as well as all unverifiable evidence such as vocalizations or visual observations.
-Random observations from the public are an immense and important source of information, as many people are out and about in nature every day.
-Among the C3 reports, there are always those where an animal was mistaken for a wolf (be it a fox, a dog or a golden jackal).
-Nevertheless, such reports are important for the AU and are routinely recorded in a database.
-In combination with C2 or C1 evidence, C3 reports can also provide important conclusions about the likely appearance and behavior of wolves
+Random observations from the public are an important source of information, as many people are out and about in the wolf's habitat every day.
+Among the C3 reports, there are always those where an animal is mistaken for a wolf.
+Nevertheless, such reports are important for the Office for the Environment and are routinely recorded in a database.
+In combination with C2 or C1 detections, C3 reports can also provide important information on the probable appearance and behavior of wolves.

 Herd protection

-Due to confirmed evidence of wolves and lynx in Liechtenstein and the permanent presence of these two predators in the region, new challenges are arising for livestock farmers in Liechtenstein.
+Due to confirmed evidence of wolves and lynx in Liechtenstein and the permanent presence of these two predators in the region, new challenges arise for livestock farmers in Liechtenstein.
 Unprotected farm animals, especially small livestock such as sheep and goats, can be easily available food for lone wolves or wolf packs.
 The predation of livestock is an undesirable behavior that must be avoided - both by large carnivore management and with the help of herd protection measures by livestock farmers.

 The aim of large carnivore management in Liechtenstein is to enable a low-conflict coexistence of the affected groups of people, livestock and wild animals.
 With this in mind, livestock protection in Liechtenstein is being developed, adapted to changing circumstances and continuously improved.

-Appointments for livestock protection advice can be arranged via the Office of Environment Cathérine Frick (+423 236 66 06) or directly via the LZSG, Sven Baumgartner (058 228 24 00)
+Appointments for herd protection advice can be arranged via the Office for the Environment Olivier Nägele (+423 236 64 02) or directly via the LZSG, Sven Baumgartner (+41 79 431 73 85).

-The subsidies in Liechtenstein are based on the Ordinance on the Prevention of and Compensation for Damage Caused by Specifically Protected Animal Species (VVSV).
+Subsidies in Liechtenstein are based on the Ordinance on the Prevention of and Compensation for Damage Caused by Specifically Protected Animal Species (VVSV).

 In Liechtenstein, the following contributions are paid towards livestock protection measures: